benbossc/R-dplyr-tidyr/README.md

 ## Q4

-Which European country and associated year has the shortest life expectacy?
-Which European country and associated has the longest life expectancy?
+Figure out the the average life expectancy per European country.
+Which European country has the longest average life expectancy?
+And which European country has the shortest average life expectancy?

 ## Q5

-Filter to only include years 1990-2010.
-Creates a new variable totalAvgLifeExp, grouped by continents, that includes: cumulative (as in, representative of 1990-2010) average life expectancy.
+Create a new variable totalAvgLifeExp from gapminder, grouped by continents, that includes: cumulative average life expectancy.
+Also make sure that totalAvLifeExp only incoporates years 1990-2010 (in other words, when you're calculating cumulative average life expectancy, you only care about the 1990-2010 range).

 # Create Tidy Data with tidyr